Chicago Electrical Shock Lawyers

-Did You Suffer A Serious Injury Through Someone Else’s Negligence or Reckless Actions?
+Did You Suffer A Serious Injury Through Someone Else’s Negligence Or Reckless Actions?

-Main Types of Electrocution Injuries
+Main Types Of Electrical Shock Injuries

 Not all electrocution injuries affect victims in the same way.
 Experts recognize four main categories:

-- True Electrical Injury: In cases where the electrical charge is able to flow in one side of the victim’s body and out another, the victim becomes part of the electrical circuit and may suffer a true electrical injury.
+- True electrical Injury: In cases where the electrical charge is able to flow in one side of the victim’s body and out another, the victim becomes part of the electrical circuit and may suffer a true electrical injury.

 - Flame Injury: If the victim’s clothing or other material in contact with their body catches fire because of an electric charge, they could suffer a flame injury.

-- Lightning Injury: These injuries are commonly caused by lightning strikes, though other low duration, high voltage charges could cause similar damage.
+- Lightning injury: These injuries are commonly caused by lightning strikes, though other low-duration, high-voltage charges could cause similar damage.
 The majority of damage in lightning injuries is external or surface-level.

-- Flash Injury: Victims who only suffer damage to their skin and not the deeper layers of their body suffer from this type of injury.
+- Flash injury: Victims who only suffer damage to their skin and not the deeper layers of their body suffer from this type of injury.

-Common Electrocution Injury Causes
+Common Electrical Shock Injury Causes